RobinDoughnut/robindoughnut.github.io/_posts/2025-11-04-life-update.md

 ---

 ### What’s the plan?
-In my final year of being a undergrad student.
+This website used to be tbhalvi.me now I am too broke to renew that personal domain.
+Anyhow in my final year (hopefully) of being a undergrad student.
 Still have no idea how I survived this long.
 It was not bad and not great.
 Met some awesome people in my university.
 Also shoutout to **8 no. gate**.

 ---